 In a sense, when you own a cryptocurrency, you own secret code.
 The holder of this code can access and use the asset.
 Koinal makes the purchase process simple and straightforward.
-By using bank credit cards and debit cards, users can purchase a wide range of currencies from major exchanges.
+Using bank credit cards and debit cards, users can purchase a wide range of currencies from major exchanges.

 The key-encryption has public and private pairs.
 The owner of the cryptocurrency must protect the private key.
 They can share the public key because it does not authorize the use of the account or the assets.
 The owner can never share the secret code without risking the loss of the asset.

 The Secret Key Confirms Identity

-When the owner uses the private code, the receivers know that he and she is the authorized owner.
+When the owner uses the private code, the receivers know that they are the authorized owner.
 The private code is like a signature that confirms the owner’s identity.
 It is not vital to know the person’s name or details; the electronic signature generated by the private code and algorithm is the full proof of authority over the asset.

 The Private Key Restricts Access

-The public key can reveal the location, and it is part of a successful movement of the asset.
+The public key can reveal the location, and it is part of a successful asset movement.
 The public key cannot be used to show the private code.
 The private code is essentially the key to the digital vault.